Do you know when you can burn in the open?

 Detailed township maps

-If you are in the Adelaide metropolitan area, outside of a township, you do not need a permit from Council for the following burning activities as a general permit has been issued, by notice, in local newspapers and on Council's website.
-This provision also applies to properties within the Greenhill township.
+If you are in the Adelaide metropolitan area, outside of a township (except Greenhill), you do not need a permit from Council for the following burning activities, as a general permit has been issued, by notice, in local newspapers and on Council's website.

 For any of these burning activities you need to comply with conditions of the general permit.